 D-Zone is a secondary Anycast DNS service that has a global footprint, and an unparalleled presence inside Canada and close to Canadian population hubs.
 This architecture improves performance, increases resilience and helps to mitigate DDoS attacks.

-- Eight nodes running coast-to-coast in Canada, close to population centers.
+- Eight nodes running coast-to-coast in Canada at datacenters located in large population centers.

 - Two anycast clouds provides a second layer of redundancy